United States Edition

 Harden off plants before transplanting by reducing water and fertilizer, not by exposing to cold temperatures, which can stress them and stunt growth.
 Transplants exposed to cold temperatures (60 F to 65 F day and 50 F to 60 F night) are more prone to catfacing.

 Green Zebra likes a position of full sun and remember to water moderately.
 Keep in mind when planting that Green Zebra is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-As a rough idea of the types of climates Green Zebra does best in, check to see if your local area is within USDA Hardiness Zones 3 and 14.
 Green Zebra requires a loamy soil with a ph of 5.5 - 6.8 - it grows best in weakly acidic soil.

 Growing Green Zebra from seed